blazium-engine/blazium-docs/tutorials/networking/http_request_class.rst

 So HTTP may be useful for your game's login system, lobby browser, to retrieve some information from the web or to download game assets.

-HTTP requests in Godot
+HTTP requests in Blazium
 ----------------------

-The :ref:`HTTPRequest <class_HTTPRequest>` node is the easiest way to make HTTP requests in Godot.
+The :ref:`HTTPRequest <class_HTTPRequest>` node is the easiest way to make HTTP requests in Blazium.
 It is backed by the more low-level :ref:`HTTPClient <class_HTTPClient>`, for which a tutorial is available :ref:`here <doc_http_client_class>`.

-For this example, we will make an HTTP request to GitHub to retrieve the name of the latest Godot release.
+For this example, we will make an HTTP request to GitHub to retrieve the name of the latest Blazium release.

 .. warning::